riastrad/cyberbspace/posts/2025/italy.md

 Here's what I'll say, in India when you're out and about, the scenes are chaotic and overwhelming.
 There's no place for your eyes to rest.
 It's noisy, hot, and sticky most of the year and dumping rain on you for the rest of it.
 It is, despite the very real privileges we enjoy here, a tough place to live.
 So it goes without saying that the short drive from the airport in Rome to the apartment we had rented was overwhelming.
 The city is beautiful and clean, a living monument to its own history.
 A history that predates the European discovery of the continent I grew up on, 2 of the 3 dominant monotheistic religions, and the English language (in all its forms).

-{% blogpic "/img/blog/2025/italy-2.jpeg" "Fontana di Trevi, only visible briefly before 8am after which it is consumed by a mass of human bodies." %}
+{% blogpic "/img/blog/2025/italy-2.jpeg" "Fontana di Trevi, only visible briefly before 8 AM after which it is consumed by a mass of human bodies." %}

 {% blogpic "/img/blog/2025/italy-3.jpeg" "The view of Rome from Terrazza del Pincio." %}